titilambert/shinken-manual/source/06_advancedtopics/advancedtopics-freshness.rst

   		        passive_checks_enabled  1               ; passive checks are enabled (this is how results are reported) check_freshness         1
-  		        freshness_threshold     93600           ; 26 hour threshold, since backups may not always finish at the same time check_command           no-backup-report        ; this command is run only if the service results are “stale” ...other options...
+  		        freshness_threshold     93600           ; 26 hour threshold, since backups may not always finish at the same time check_command           no-backup-report        ; this command is run only if the service results are “stale" ...other options...
   		        }